-There’s two main reasons.
-First off, it’s important to remember that banks have stockholders and credit unions have members.
+There are two main reasons.
+First off, it’s important to remember that banks have stockholders, and credit unions have members.
 Traditional lenders must be conservative with their lending decisions because protecting their stockholders or members is a top priority.
 For online lenders, their top priority is their borrowers.

-Here’s what online lenders look for in clients with rocky cash flow and/or bad credit:
+Here’s what online lenders look for in clients with rocky cash flow and bad credit:

 1. Proper Tracking of Income and Expenses